ClarityCafe/Clara/CONTRIBUTING.md

 # Code Styling

 We follow the ES6 and the ES5 Standards coding structure.
-We recommend you to folloe the Standard Node.js guidelines on coding.
+We recommend you to follow the Standard Node.js guidelines on coding.

 # Pull Requests